5t0n3/nsa-codebreaker-22/task9/README.md

 ./busybox find $1 -regex '.*\.\(pdf\|doc\|docx\|xls\|xlsx\|ppt\|pptx\)' -print -exec sh -c 'iv=`./openssl rand -hex 16`; echo -n $iv > $0.enc; ./openssl enc -e -aes-128-cbc -K $hexkey -iv $iv -in $0 >> $0.enc; rm $0' \{\} \; 2>/dev/null
 ```

-# TODO: mention I didn't realize this lol
+I didn't actually find this script initially, so I ended up assuming that the PDF was encrypted with AES-256-CBC like the keys in the keyMaster database.
+Obviously this was incorrect, so I ended up banging my head against a wall for a couple of days until I thought to look back through old tasks :)

-From this script, we know that our file (a PDF document) was encrypted with AES-128 in CBC mode with a random IV.
+Anyways, from this script we know that our file (a PDF document) was encrypted with AES-128 in CBC mode (not AES-256 as I assumed) with a random IV.
 We also know that both the encryption key and IV are provided in a hexadecimal representation (through the `xxd -p` and `./openssl rand -hex 16` commands, respectively).
 The key is truncated to 32 hex characters (`head -c 32`), which is also 16 bytes, or 16 ASCII characters.
 The IV, on the other hand, is prepended to the encrypted file contents (`echo -n $iv > $0.enc`).

 Let's actually check out a hex dump of the file in case we can read the IV from that: